InstituteforDiseaseModeling/covasim/docker/README.rst

 Build and test in Docker
 ========================

-The docker directory contains scripts and files related to building |Cov_s| into a Docker container.
+The docker directory contains scripts and files related to building Covasim into a Docker container.
 This is intended as an environment to allow you to build and test the Docker image locally using Docker only.
 To test the Kubernetes version, see the `.platform` directory.

 Build the container
 ===================